 A Guide to Marketing Management and What It Means for Your Business

-When it comes to a company’s market, it has a simple definition: A company’s market includes the buyers and sellers in a region, which can be a city, a state, or an entire country.
+When it comes to a company’s market, it has a simple definition: A company’s market includes the buyers and sellers in a region.
+This can be a city, a state, or an entire country.
 Markets, which sell goods and services, require a supply and demand to thrive.
-However, because so many companies sell the same types of products and services, it is important to know more about the type of market you plan to buy and sell in as well as how marketing management can affect your bottom line.
+However, because so many companies sell the same types of products.
+And services, it is important to know more about the type of market you plan to buy and sell in as well as how marketing management can affect your bottom line.
 Read on for this guide to marketing management and how a marketing professional can benefit your business.

 Defining the Market